-New England Patriots Player James White’s Father Killed, Mother In Serious Condition After Car Crash
+New England Patriots Player James White’s Father Killed, Mother In Serious Condition, After Car Crash

 “I just had to stay the course, stay grinding, stay focused and that next year it got better for me…It’s not always going to be your turn immediately – you’ve just got to stay patient sometimes.”

-White’s fans have begun to flood social media with messages of condolences for the 28-year-old.
-Many expressed their sadness at Tyrone’s death and wrote that they were keeping both White and his mother, Linda, in their prayers.
+White’s fans have begun to flood social media with messages of condolence for the 28-year-old.
+Many expressed their sadness at Tyrone’s death and wrote that they were keeping both White and his mother, Lisa, in their prayers.

 Prayers for James White and his family ????????